kazoj/linked-list-function/README.md

-file that regoups the most commonly used linked list's function.
+file that regoups commonly used linked list's functions.